 Everything that astronauts eat in space is freeze dried, dehydrated, or vacuum sealed in pouches.
 Because water is heavy, they can haul more dehydrated foods to space than they could normal foods.
 Because they "make" their own water aboard the International Space Station (henceforth ISS), they can simply rehydrate the foods just before they eat.

-Watch this video with your kids.
-In it, a real astronaut aboard the ISS shows the pantry, chooses food items (beef stew, asparagus, green beans with mushrooms, and lemonade), and then rehydrates and warms them to eat.
-He also talks about how they get potable water and mixes up a drink.
+Watch this NASA video with your kids.
+In it, a real astronaut aboard the ISS shows the pantry aboard the spacecraft, chooses food items (beef stew, asparagus, green beans with mushrooms, and lemonade), and then rehydrates and warms them to eat.
+He also talks about how they get potable water and mixes up a drink in zero gravity.

 When I was teaching, I always paused the video to show my kids things or explain things further.
 They hated it, but I loved it and do it to Grace even now.